Kornhaas/Brick_Manager/README.md

 Use the "Part Lookup" feature to search for parts by their ID.
 The application will display details such as part number, name, category, color, quantity, and location.

 ### Set Search
-Enter a LEGO set number on the "Set Search" page to retrieve a list of all parts in that set.
+Enter a Brick set number on the "Set Search" page to retrieve a list of all parts in that set.
 The list includes part numbers, names, categories, colors, quantities, and locations.

 ### Print Labels
-Labels can be generated and printed for LEGO parts.
+Labels can be generated and printed for Brick parts.
 The label will include details like part number, name, category, and box location.

 ### Load Categories
 To avoid hitting the Rebrickable API rate limits, use the "Load Categories" page to preload or update part categories in the local database.
 This will save the categories in the database, so subsequent requests will not need to hit the API.